fredericferry/ensemble_clustering/README.md

 # ensemble_clustering

-An example of the use of clustering tecnhniques to study the scenarios of an ensemble forecast for the case of Hurricane Nadine (2012)
+Study the scenarios of an ensemble forecast for the case of Hurricane Nadine (2012) using clustering tecnhniques

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.